malev/codingnews.info/source/2014-10-08-memoization.html.markdown

 => 'result'
 ```

 There is one caveat with this method.
-If `slow_function` returns `nil` instead of literaly anything else it will perform the heavy calculation every time.
+If `slow_function` returns `nil`, it will perform the heavy calculation every time.
 In that specific and annoying case we can use the [object method](http://ruby-doc.org/docs/keywords/1.9/Object.html#method-i-defined-3F) `defined?`:

 ```ruby
 class HeavyClass